OpenBB-finance/OpenBB/website/content/pro/data-connectors/native-integrations.md

 ## Using OpenBB Native Integrations

 The OpenBB native integrations allows you to connect to Snowflake, MySQL, or SQLite databases directly.
-You can run any query against your database directly from our terminal.
+You can run any query against your database directly from our Pro Terminal.

-1. **Install our Client**: Reach out to us [here](mailto:colin.delahunty@openbb.finance?subject=Data%20Connector) to receive your free client.
+1. **Install our Client**: Reach out to us [here](mailto:andrew.kenreich@openbb.finance?subject=Data%20Connector) to receive your free client.

 2. **Run the Client**: Simply click on our app and type in the port you would like to use.
 If you are unsure of a good port, feel free to select `Recommend Port`.